 - Essential fatty acids, found in evening primrose oil, fish oil, and borage oil, help improve blood flow.
 Essential fatty acids may increase the risk of bleeding, especially if taken with blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 If you have a history of seizures, speak with your physician before taking a fatty acid supplement.

 - L-arginine may help men with ED, according to one study.
-A lower dose didn't seem to work by itself.
+A lower dose did not seem to work by itself.
 But another study suggested that adding pycnogenol to a lower dose of arginine might help ED.
 More research is needed.
 People with high blood pressure, kidney or liver disease, or who take blood thinners or diabetes medications should not take arginine.
 L-arginine may make herpes worse.
 It may interact with medications used to treat ED, such as sildenafil (Viagra), and with nitrates used to treat heart disease.
 People with autoimmune diseases should not take pycnogenol.

 - Propionyl-L-carnitine added to Viagra seemed to improve erections more than Viagra alone in men with diabetes and ED, according to one study.
 More research is needed.
-Propionyl-L-carnitine can increase the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Propionyl-L-carnitine can increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 Propionyl may make an underactive thyroid (hypothyroidism) worse and may raise the risk of seizures in people with a history of seizures.

 Herbs help strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Unless otherwise indicated, make teas with 1 tsp.
+(5 g) herb per cup of hot water.
+Steep covered 5 to 10 minutes for leaves or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Ginkgo (Ginkgo biloba) increases circulation and may improve sexual function, although one study found no effect.
+- Ginkgo (Ginkgo biloba).
+Increases circulation and may improve sexual function, although one study found no effect.
 Ginkgo may increase the effects of certain blood-thinning medications (anticoagulants).
-Do not take ginkgo if you have a history of seizures.
+DO NOT take ginkgo if you have a history of seizures.
 Ask your doctor before taking ginkgo.

-- Korean red ginseng (Panax ginseng) helped men with ED improve sexual function, according to one double-blind study.
+- Korean red ginseng (Panax ginseng).
+Helped men with ED improve sexual function, according to one double-blind study.
 People in the study took 2 weeks off after 8 weeks of treatment.
-Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers such as breast or prostate cancer.
+Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers, such as breast or prostate cancer.
 Ginseng interacts with a number of medications, including blood thinners and insulin.
 Ask your doctor before taking it.

-- Maca (Lepidium meyenii) may boost sexual desire in men, according to one study.
+- Maca (Lepidium meyenii).
+May boost sexual desire in men, according to one study.
 Maca has been grown as a vegetable in Peru for thousands of years.
 However, more research is needed to see if it works for low libido and whether it is safe.

-- Arginine, ginseng, ginkgo, and damaina (Turnera diffusa), plus certain vitamins and minerals, in a formulation called Argin-Max, showed effectiveness in one study.
+- Arginine, ginseng, ginkgo, and damaina (Turnera diffusa).
+Plus certain vitamins and minerals, in a formulation called Argin-Max, showed effectiveness in one study.
 People with high blood pressure, kidney or liver disease, or who take blood thinners or diabetes medications should not take arginine.
-Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers such as breast or prostate cancer.
+Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers, such as breast or prostate cancer.
 Ginseng interacts with a number of medications, including blood thinners and insulin.
 Ask your doctor before taking ginseng or arginine.

-- Korean red ginseng (Panax ginseng) improved sexual arousal in menopausal women, according to one study.
-Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers such as breast or prostate cancer.
+- Korean red ginseng (Panax ginseng).
+Improved sexual arousal in menopausal women, according to one study.
+Ginseng is a stimulant and may not be right for people with insomnia, autoimmune diseases, schizophrenia, heart disease, bleeding disorders, and hormone-sensitive cancers, such as breast or prostate cancer.
 Ginseng interacts with a number of medications, including blood thinners and insulin.
 Ask your doctor before taking it.